zephyr439/rczheng-root-site/README.md

+# RC Zheng Root Site

+This is the root site for rczheng.com that serves as a landing page and proxy to various projects.

+## Active Path Mappings

+- `/` → Root site (Next.js blog template - will be replaced with Framer profile)
+- `/hci/redesign` → Proxies to https://hci-1-demo.vercel.app (iPhone alarm redesign demo)

+## Future Mappings
+- `/blog` → TBD (could use this Next.js blog)
+- `/projects` → TBD
+- `/docs` → TBD

+## Technical Setup
+This uses Vercel rewrites in `vercel.json` to proxy different paths to different services while maintaining the same domain (rczheng.com).

+---

+# Original Template Info

-# A statically generated blog example using Next.js, Markdown, and TypeScript
+A statically generated blog example using Next.js, Markdown, and TypeScript.

-This is the existing [blog-starter](https://github.com/vercel/next.js/tree/canary/examples/blog-starter) plus TypeScript.

 This example showcases Next.js's [Static Generation](https://nextjs.org/docs/app/building-your-application/routing/layouts-and-templates) feature using Markdown files as the data source.